ApexRMS/carce/README.md

 # carce
-A SyncroSim Package for simulating cumulative impacts of multiple factors on caribou populations.
+SyncroSim Base Package for simulating the cumulative effects of development and climate change on caribou.